N0Heart/DiscordB/README.md

 - Type "!ins" to make the bot generate a random insult.

 - Type "!comp" to make the bot generate a random compliment.

+## Works Cited:
+- How I began learning to set up basic bots: https://www.youtube.com/watch?v=fU-kWx-OYvE&ab_channel=Indently
+- How I learned to actually use the Discord API myself.
+Almost all of your questions can be answered with the official documentation: https://discordpy.readthedocs.io/en/stable/api.html#message